 The American Library in Paris Collection

 The material in the Library’s collection of over 100,000 items is composed primarily of works by American and other English-language authors, and features significant holdings in American history and civilization, American literature and literary criticism, American artists, and general aspects of American culture and society.
 The collection is otherwise described as encyclopedic, spanning many genres, and includes numerous works in translation.

 The Library welcomes and encourages suggestions for purchases by Library members.
 These suggestions are used to help the Library’s staff in developing collections that serve the interest and needs of our members and the community.

 Use our online catalog search to find books and periodicals from our collections.
 Use the drop-down Search menu to search by keyword, author, title, subject, or series.
-Narrow your search to a specific section, date, or format, using the More search options link or the Narrow your search filters.
+Narrow your search to a specific section, date, or format, using the More Search Options link or the Narrow Your Search filters.
 To view our alphabetical lists of subject headings, series names, or author entries, use the Browse option under the Search menu.
-If you are looking for an article from a journal, magazine, or newspaper, please see details of our digital databases.
+If you are looking for an article from a journal, magazine, or newspaper, please see details of our digital databases and e-sources.